ro-dhr/azure-enterprise-network-project/README.md

 ## Scenario #3: New EU App Subnet, Requested by the Network Manager

-A request comes down from the network manager: the EU site needs a second VM to act as an internal application server, sitting in its own subnet.
-She gives me the parameters to use, subnet-eu-app on 10.30.2.0/24, its own NSG with SSH locked to the admin IP, and once it's up, she wants that new app subnet fully isolated from the US site as a segmentation requirement.
-Everything here goes in through Terraform, same as the rest of Site 2.
+The network manager requests a second VM for the EU site to act as an internal application server, in its own subnet.
+They give me the parameters to use: subnet-eu-app on 10.30.2.0/24, its own NSG with SSH locked to the admin IP, and once it's up, she wants that new app subnet fully isolated from the US site as a segmentation requirement.
+Everything here goes in through Terraform.

 ### Building the App Subnet and VM